 The Fourteen Precepts of Engaged Buddhism

 Do not be idolatrous about or bound to any doctrine, theory, or ideology, even Buddhist ones.
-Buddhist systems of thought are guiding means — they are not absolute truth.
+Buddhist systems of thought are guiding methods — they are not absolute truths.

 Do not think the knowledge you presently possess is absolute truth.
 Avoid being narrow-minded and bound to present views.
 Learn and practice nonattachment in order to be open and able to hear others’ viewpoints.
 Truth is found in life and not merely in conceptual knowledge.
-Be ready to learn throughout your entire life and to observe reality in yourself and in the world at all times.
+Be ready to learn throughout your entire life and to observe how things actually exist – in yourself and in the world at all times.